HQarroum/circular-linked-list/README.md

   return (!strcmp(node->element, data));
 }

-// This will remove from the list each node holding
+// Remove from the list each node holding
 // the constant string 'foo'.
 list_remove_node_if(list, predicate, "foo");
 ```

-> ℹ️ The complexity of a node removal is linear `O(n)`.
+> The complexity of a node removal is linear `O(n)`.

 ## Retrieving the size of a list instance